-Whatever your savings goals, it’s important that your money works as hard as possible for you.
-If you are saving for the longer term (usually at least five years), you might want to consider investing some of your cash.
-It’s important that you invest in a way that’s right for you without taking unacceptable risks.
+Whatever your savings goals may be, it’s important that your money works as hard as possible for you.
+If you are saving for the medium to long term, you might want to consider investing some of your money.
+You should invest in a way that’s right for you without taking unacceptable risks.
 See our guide below for some top tips for first-time investors:

 What are investments?

-There are many different types of investments available including stocks & shares and property & bonds.
-Investing money in these types of assets has a potential for greater growth and returns however they do carry additional risks.
-Contrary to common belief you don’t need a large lump sum to start investing, some products offer a regular savings element allowing you to invest smaller amounts on a monthly basis.
+There are many different types of investments available including stocks and shares and property and bonds.
+You invest money in these types of assets to get a profitable return, however by investing you can also incur losses.
+Contrary to common belief you do not have to have a large lump sum to start investing, some products offer a regular saving option allowing you to invest smaller amounts on a monthly basis.